A few of our benefits

 Global hiring makes companies more efficient, more resilient, more socially impactful, more productive, and more diverse.

 These are critically important outcomes for companies in today’s day and age.
-The world, and specifically the tech industry, is entering an uncertain financial period that’s marked by rising interest rates, COVID legacy, and geopolitical disruptions, which are pushing businesses in the direction of cash-consciousness and operational efficiency.
+The world, and specifically the tech industry, has entered an uncertain financial period that’s marked by rising interest rates, COVID legacy, and geopolitical disruptions, which are pushing businesses in the direction of cash-consciousness and operational efficiency.

 Historically, such challenges would’ve encouraged businesses to slow down or press pause on their employment plans as a conservative measure, decimating their growth potential and ability to meet consumer demands.